CryptoRodeo/oras-downstream/README.md

 See the [Git documentation](https://git-scm.com/docs/gitsubmodules) for more details.

 ## Onboard onto to Konflux
-After creating the repository, onboard to Konflux and configure your application for Konflux CI.
+After creating the repository, onboard to Konflux and configure your application and its components.
 ---
 **Note:**
-The [official Konflux CI docs](https://konflux-ci.dev/docs/getting-started/) are currently geared towards configuring YAML files.
+The [official Konflux docs](https://konflux-ci.dev/docs/getting-started/) are currently geared towards configuring YAML files.
 > At the time of publication, to create applications in Konflux, you need to manually configure them by editing YAML files

 This repo was configured using the Konflux UI.